Member Coronavirus Information

 The symptoms of coronavirus include mild to severe respiratory symptoms.
 Symptoms include fever, cough, and shortness of breath, and lower respiratory illness.
 COVID-19 can be contagious before a person begins showing symptoms.

-If you have been exposed or begin showing symptoms of the virus or flu, contact your healthcare provider or call the MHS 24-hour Nurse Advice Line at 1-877-647-4848.
-They can tell you what to do based on your symptoms.
+If you have been exposed or begin showing symptoms of the virus or flu, contact your healthcare provider or health department immediately.

 We all have a role to play in protecting our communities and families from the spread of coronavirus.
 It is similar to other communicable viruses.
 You can also follow these tips to prevent infection: